-Prerequisites: TB Clearance Lecture 2 hours, lab 6 hour Comparable to Fam&CS 101 (Credit for one course only)
+Prerequisites: TB Clearance Lecture 2 hours, lab 6 hour

 Study and laboratory experience of quantity food production.
 Introduction and application of culinary principles and procedures for basic food preparation.
 Course is part of a one-year long series.

 102 FOOD PRODUCTION II